parke/lxroot/readme.txt

 Lxroot is a clone of chroot, however lxroot does not require root access.

+***  Note as of 20200908  ***

+Many improvements and changes have been made to lxroot.c.

+Consequently, this readme.txt file is out of date and needs to be updated.

+The examples and instrcutions in this readme.txt file may still work, but any problems or discrepancies you encounter may be due to the changes and improvements to lxroot.c.

+***  End of note  ***

 Lxroot allows a non-root user to quickly and easily create a chroot-like environment (technically a Linux user namespace) and then run one or more programs inside that namespace.
 Lxroot can be used to: